MaryJanice Davidson

 and was nominated for the same award in 2005.
 Davidson lives in Minnesota with her husband and two children.
-She grew up on military bases and moved often, as she was the child of a United States Air Force soldier.
-Pamela Clare of USA Today wrote, "It's Davidson's humor, combined with her innate storytelling ability and skill with dialogue, that has lifted her from small presses to the big best-seller lists."
+She grew up on military bases and moved often, as she was the child of a United States Air Force airman.
+Pamela Clare of USA Today wrote, "It's Davidson's humor, combined with her innate storytelling ability and skill with dialogue, that has lifted her from small presses to the big best-seller lists.".
+Davidson is the mother of fantasy author C. M. Alongi.